 On June 1, 2016, June 14, 2016 and July 13, 2016, we issued an aggregate of 44,284 restricted share units to certain of our employees and directors pursuant to an exemption from registration under the United States federal securities laws.
-We did not seek shareholder approval for these issuances as they are not required under the laws of Jersey.
+We did not seek shareholder approval for these issuances as they are not required under the Companies Law.